mixxxdj/mixxx/CONTRIBUTING.md

 # Mixxx Contribution Guidelines #
 Thank you for contributing to [Mixxx](https://mixxx.org/)!
 Your work helps DJs all over the world!
 We are a global team that works by consensus and we are excited to have you join us.

 All Mixxx contributors, including the core team members, are volunteers.
 This means that Mixxx is made possible by their passion and commitment to the project on their free time.
 This is why it's so important to treat everyone with respect and understanding, and be patient if things sometimes move a bit slower than you would like.
-Don't forget to read and follow our [Code Of Conduct](https://github.com/mixxxdj/mixxx/blob/master/CODE_OF_CONDUCT.md), as it provides a framework for everyone to feel accepted, respected and safe in all their interactions within the mixxx community.
+Please read and follow our [Code Of Conduct](https://github.com/mixxxdj/mixxx/blob/master/CODE_OF_CONDUCT.md), as it provides a framework for everyone to feel accepted, respected and safe in all their interactions within the Mixxx community.

 ## Table of Contents ##
 - [Getting in touch with the community](#getting-in-touch-with-the-community)